ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

-# The Blazor Component Scope Conumdrum
+# The Blazor Component Scope Conundrum

 Apply good design practices to components, and you separate out the data management function from the display function.
 A component such as `FetchData` in the demo project "Fetches(Manages) the data AND displays it in a table".
 There's an **AND** in there which is a very good indicator that `FetchData` has multiple concerns/responsibilities.